-Information security and patient safety is at the core of ELLA.
+Information security and patient safety is at the core of ELLA, with a design that allows running in an air-gapped environment when necessary.
 The workflow encourages peer review of all variants of medical significance, and a complete history is kept of all changes.

-Flexible workflow with categorised team worklists.
-Variants or samples, quick or thourough interpretation.
+Flexible workflow with categorized team work lists.
+Variants or samples, quick or thorough interpretation.

 Advanced pre-filtering and on-the-fly tagging, including support for family data.

-Retrieval and thourough evaluation of annotation and literature references.
+Retrieval and thorough evaluation of annotation and literature references.